No Time to Observe: Adaptive Influence Maximization with Partial Feedback: Experimental Evaluation

 \section{Experimental Evaluation}

-We conduct extensive experiments on a real benchmark social networks: \emph{NetHEPT} to examine the effectiveness and efficiency of the partial adaptive seeding algorithms.
+We conduct extensive experiments on a real benchmark social networks: \emph{NetHEPT} to examine the effectiveness and efficiency of $\alpha$-Greedy policy.
 We set the propagation probability of each directed edge randomly from $i\times \{0.01, 0.001\}$ as in \citep{jung2012irie}.
 We vary the value of $i$ and examine how it affects the quality of the solutions.
 Selecting the node with the largest marginal gain is \#P-hard \citep{chen2010scalable}, and is typically approximated by numerous Monte Carlo simulations \citep{kempe2003maximizing}.
 We adjust the value of control parameter $\alpha$ in range $[0, 1]$.

 Figure \ref{fig:nethep} shows the influence spread yielded by the proposed enhanced greedy policy on the \emph{NetHEPT} dataset, as $\alpha$ ranges from $0$ to $1$ with a step of $0.2$.
 The $x$-axis corresponds to the value of the control parameter $\alpha$ and the $y$-axis holds the size of the influence spread achieved.
 We test the scenario with varying edge propagation probability distributions as discussed above.
 In particular, each edge is randomly assigned a propagation probability from $i\times \{0.01, 0.001\}$.
 We adjust the value of $i$ from $1$ to $8$ and Figure \ref{fig:nethep}(a)-(d) shows the comparison of the influence spread under $i=1$, $i=2$, $i=4$, $i=8$, respectively.
 In this set of experiments, the budget $B$ ranges from $30$ to $60$.
 The cost of each node is randomly assigned from $[1, 10]$.
 As expected, a higher budget leads to a larger influence spread since the budget indirectly controls the number of seeds can be selected.